GFynbo/100DaysofCode/Round1.md

 Just did a little touchup on the menu to add the todolist I made yesterday.
 ***
 *Bad progress, more tomorrow*

+## Day 62 - February 8th, 2018
+Updated the review class for the recipe manager so that the user can also enter a written review, I plan on adding a GUI feature to implement this soon.
+***
+*Decent progress, more tomorrow*